irene-rojas/bamazon/README.md

-# bamazon
+## Irene's Animal House
-aka, Irene's Animal House
+aka, bamazon

 This is a command-line project created for the fall 2018 full-stack web development class at George Washington University.